Hydra-Research-Group/Roblox-Ranking-API/README.md

 ---

 ### `POST /proxy-webhook/:system`
-Relays messages from Roblox to preconfigured Discord webhooks based on the `system`.
+Relays messages from Roblox to preconfigured webhooks based on the `system`.

 **Headers:**
 - `x-access-key`: Your access key